 3. Take a short walk after meals.

 Make it a daily goal to take a walk after each meal, even if only for 10 minutes.
-The more you are able to follow this recommendation, the stronger the digestion will become.
-If time is limited I would suggest making it a priority after any large meal, after the intake of heavier foods, and after dinner, as these are all times when digestion will be in need of a boost the most.
+The more you are able to follow this recommendation, the stronger your digestion will become.
+If time is limited, I suggest making it a priority after any large meal, after the intake of heavier foods, and after dinner, as these are all times when digestion will need a boost the most.

-When treating gas and bloating there is not much more effective of a treatment than the Ayurvedic basti or herbal enema.
+When treating gas and bloating, there is not much more effective treatment than the Ayurvedic basti or herbal enema.
 This is because gas and bloating are related to increased Vata dosha in the colon.
 The Ayurvedic enema is used to administer herbs and oils directly into the colon, expelling air, reducing dryness, removing obstruction, and reducing the overall Vata in the GI tract.

 Purchase my Herbal Enema Kit here.